Biking

 Importing or Buying a Car

-I can’t imagine any worse idea than trying to import your car from the U.S. to Finland, or even buying one here if you are on a short term grant. - U.S. Grantee, 2013-2014
+I can’t imagine any worse idea than trying to import your car from the U.S. to Finland, or even buying one here if you are on a short-term grant. - U.S. Grantee, 2013-2014

 Foreigners are permitted to bring automobiles into Finland free of any import duties or taxes for a period of one year.
 Moreover, Americans are permitted to purchase cars in most European countries free of any local purchase taxes or duties for a period of six months.
-A car insurance is mandatory.
+Car insurance is mandatory.

 Driving Regulations

-Regulations and traffic signs differ significantly from those in the U.S. For example, you are not allowed to turn right on red in Finland.
+Regulations and traffic signs in Finland differ significantly from those in the U.S. For example, you are not allowed to turn right on red in Finland.
 The minimum age for drivers is 18.
 Learn the traffic regulations prior to operating a vehicle in Finland.

 Driver's License

-Public Transport
+Public Transportation

 It is nice that there are only a few providers of transportation that can get you almost anywhere in the country. - U.S. Student Grantee 2015-2016